Amazon Alexa voice recordings sent into Polish homes | The China Post

 On Saturday, Amazon announced a new global privacy feature allowing users to explicitly block their voice commands from being reviewed by humans.

-Apple and Google also recently suspended human audits of voice assistant recordings following similar concerns were raised that users’ confidential information and private conversations were being heard by contractors.
+Apple and Google also recently suspended human audits of voice assistant recordings following similar concerns.

 German and US regulators have begun investigations into the possible violation of privacy by the tech giants.